-Recalls Shaw: "I had been busy at WABA for over two years.
-I felt a lot of specific tasks had been accomplished.
+Recalls Shaw: ''I had been busy at WABA for over two years.
+I felt a lot of specific goals had been realized.
+A constituency for bicycling had been demonstrated.
+Bikeways monies for D.C. had been approved.
+Area units of government had hired or designated bicycle coordinators.
 I felt that the organization was viable.
-I felt that some of the things were on to new stages.
+I felt that some activities were on to new stages.
 I think I had done my bit and I hoped that the organization could continue...
 But primarily it was a matter of having devoted an awful lot of time and effort over a couple of years and feeling it was a chance to go on to other things."
 Shaw changed jobs shortly afterward and had less time to spend on WABA.
-Though he maintained ties with some of the members of the board, he had little formal role with the organization after he resigned.
+Though he maintained ties with some of the members of the Board, he had little formal role with the organization after he resigned.

 Shaw's departure left a vacuum that could not immediately be filled.
 He had the vision to see a more bicycle-oriented transportation system and the ability to deal with those who could make that vision a reality.
 He was boundless with energy toward his cause.
 He would often work at the WABA office past midnight and on weekends.
 Many WABA members remember first hearing about WABA directly from Shaw, who would stand with a clipboard on bicycle routes passing out WABA leaflets.
-Some have suggested that he seemed to work full time for WABA.
+Some have suggested that he seemed to work full-time for WABA.
 He also had a rare creativity to solve problems and the raw gumption to carry out his plans.

-Shaw was annoyed that there was no bike path leading from the 14th Street Bridge sidewalk down to the area of the Jefferson Memorial -- just grass and mud.
+Shaw was annoyed that there was no bike path leading from the 14th Street Bridge sidewalk down to the area of the Jefferson Memorial----just grass and mud.
 When D.C. officials refused to do anything about it, he got fed up.
-He took a series of photographs of a bicyclist riding on the path on the Virginia side leading to the bridge, riding on the bridge, and falling down in the mud on the District side.
-He mounted the photos on posterboard and labeled them with big letters.
+He took a series of photographs of his girlfriend Joan (in a winter overcoat) riding on the path on the Virginia side leading to the bridge, riding on the bridge, and falling down in the mud on the D.C. side.
+He mounted the photos on poster board and labeled them with big letters.